purwar1997/Manage-LandinG-Page/Readme.md

 ## Description

-This project is a landing page for a business that helps other businessses manage their teams.
-This project is built using `HTML` and `Tailwind CSS` and is responsive for both mobile and tablet screens.
+This project is a landing page for a team mangagement software.
+It is built using `HTML` and `Tailwind CSS` and is responsive for both mobile and tablet screens.

 ## Components of the landing page